TIS-JOEY/Implicit-Intent-Inference-Model/README.md

-# Build-and-Evaluate-App2Vec-ANN-Affinity-Porpagation
+# Implicit-Intent-Inference-Model
-This interface allows you to easily build the App2Vec model and other related advanced models(including ANN, Affinity Propagation).
+This interface are for processing multi-implicit-intent.
+It allows you to easily build eight different models (including ANN-based model, Affinity Propagation-based model, ANN-based model with Doc2Vec, Affinity Propagation-based with Doc2Vec, BILSTM-ANN-based model, BILSTM-ANN-based model with Doc2Vec, BILSTM-Affinity Propagation based model, BILSTM-Affinity Propagation based model with Doc2Vec).
 Moreover, we also provide the evaluating function for optimizing these model.

 # Background
 ## App2Vec